hamler-lang/docs/guides/03_BasicTypesFunctionsAndOperators.md

 ## Notes On Indentations

-Like all ML Language Family, Hamler is indentation sensitive.
+Like a lot of ML based languages, Hamler is indentation sensitive.
 Any declaration in the same block should have the same level of indentation.
 In the case of a declaration spans more than one line, the other lines have to be intended past the first line.

 ```haskell
 flip x f = f